 “Rolling the Air Brake Sim to the mechanical group ” – CSX

-NOTE: Norfolk Southern is identifying other training areas to deploy a suite of 3D training simulations and partnered with Heartwood to make these Simulations available to the railroad industry.
+NOTE: Norfolk Southern is deploying a suite of 3D simulations to other training areas and partnered with Heartwood to make these sims available to the railroad industry.
 Read that Press Release here and download the Catalog of Simulations here.

 Norfolk Southern Corporation is one of the nation’s premier transportation companies.
 Its Norfolk Southern Railway subsidiary operates approximately 19,500 route miles in 22 states and the District of Columbia, serves every major container port in the eastern United States, and provides efficient connections to other rail carriers.
 Norfolk Southern operates the most extensive intermodal network in the East and is a major transporter of coal, automotive, and industrial products.